Philip Gelatt

 Philip Gelatt is an American screenwriter, film director, producer and video game writer.
 He is best known for his work on the animated film, The Spine of Night and the Netflix animated series, Love, Death & Robots.

 Life and career

 Gelatt was born in La Crosse, Wisconsin.
-He graomUniversity in Cinema Studies with a minor in Antd has worked in the comic book industry.
+He graduated from New York University in Cinema Studies with a minor in Anthropology and has worked in the comic book industry.

-Gelatt's debut feature film, The Bleeding House, pre 2013, He wrote the science fictiuropa Report, directed by Sebastián Cordero.
-Along with Rhiannttut video game, Rise of the Tomb Raider in 2015.
-In 2018, he wrote, directed and produced the film They Remain, based on La 2D adult animated film The Spine of Night, along withmiered at South by Southwest.
+Gelatt's debut feature film, The Bleeding House, premiered at the Tribeca Film Festival in 2011.
+In 2013, He wrote the science fiction film Europa Report, directed by Sebastián Cordero.
+Along with Rhianna Pratchett, he co-wrote his debut video game, Rise of the Tomb Raider in 2015.
+In 2018, he wrote, directed and produced the film They Remain, based on Laird Barron's short story -30-.
+In 2021, he co-directed and co-wrote the 2D adult animated film The Spine of Night, along with Morgan Galen King, which premiered at South by Southwest.

 Gelatt serves as the director of the film track for the bi-annual NecronomiCon Providence.